 Someone may also want to be referred to only by their name: Sarah went back to Sarah’s house to take care of the puppy.
 Jo asked if I liked the members of Jo’s fraternity.
 I told Jo that they seemed like fun people.

-- I share mine because I don’t want anyone to feel unsafe or unwelcome and I think this helps.
+- I share my pronouns because I don’t want anyone to feel unsafe or unwelcome and I think this helps.

 - I think that sharing my pronouns helps everyone feel included and respected.